blakebjorn/opennodes/README.md

 copy `.env.dist` to `.env` and change any values as necessary.
 Delete all database entries to use sqlite

 ### Usage (Docker)
+The crawler runs in the `host` network mode to alleviate any issues connecting to external ipv6 addresses.
+You will need Tor installed on the host machine if you want to crawl onion nodes.
 ```
+cp .env.dist .env
 docker-compose up
 ```